Saint Francis de Sales Seminary: History

 The seminary was founded in 1845 in the home of Archbishop John Henni, two years after the Archdiocese was established in Milwaukee.
 It is one of the original Roman Catholic seminaries in the United States and the oldest in continuous existence.
 It was founded to meet the demand for German-speaking priests in the Wisconsin Territory.

 Henni Hall was dedicated on January 29, 1856 after a new location was chosen for the seminary along the south shore of Lake Township.
 The building was 4.5 stories tall, Italianate-styled, with a U-shaped floor plan.
 The gingerbread ornamentation was added at a later date.
 It was expanded in 1868 and again in 1875, and later renovated in 1989.
 Christ King Chapel within Henni Hall was consecrated in June 1861 by Archbishop Henni.
 Archbishop Michael Heiss and Fr.
 Joseph Salzmann, the first two rectors, are buried beneath the chapel.
 The seminary's Salzmann Library was erected in 1908 and now contains more than 89,000 volumes.
 The Miller Gymnasium, a gift from the estate of Ernest G. Miller, was dedicated in 1927.

+In late 2024, the seminary launched a $75 million capital campaign titled "Zeal for the Lord's House" to fund a comprehensive campus restoration.
+The project involves major infrastructure and structural repairs to Henni Hall, including the restoration of its dome and roof.
+Additionally, Kiley Hall is being renovated to serve as a new formation center with a 250-seat lecture hall.
+Due to the scale of the construction, the seminary's students moved to temporary quarters at the nearby Mary Mother of the Church Pastoral Center in early 2025, with an expected return to the main campus in late 2026.

 Over the past 170 years, Saint Francis de Sales Seminary has graduated over 4,000 priests and over 400 deacons and lay ministers.
 Until 1941, it had included a minor seminary component, but in that year those students were merged with the students at Pio Nino High School to form the new St. Francis de Sales Preparatory Seminary.
 Since 2006, the seminary once again focuses solely on priestly formation.

 Church land accounts for a significant portion of the City of St. Francis.
 On the grounds of Saint Francis de Sales Seminary is a large undeveloped area known as the Seminary Woods which hosts a small cemetery and grotto honoring Our Lady of Lourdes.
 Archbishop Frederick Xavier Katzer is also buried here.

 Forty-nine tall maple trees line the long road that leads up to Saint Francis de Sales Seminary.
 Planted by Austrian immigrant Siegfried Wegerbauer in the 1930s, their canopy now forms cathedral arches shading the path.